Yuting1007/Leetcode-Note/Top Interview Problems.md

 [pic here ]
 k is the #linked list after pair merge

-### 4. Median of Two Sorted Arrays
+### 4. Median of Two Sorted Arrays ???

 ### 10. Regular Expression Matching

-while loop 觉得多余
+The tricky part of this problem is that
+`'*' Matches zero or more of the preceding element.`